 - juice of half the lemon

-- Add the lemon, vanilla paste, and rhubarb and simmer about 5 minutes.
+- Add the lemon, vanilla, and rhubarb and bring back to a gentle boil.

 - Cover and remove from heat for 20 minutes.